apurva-shukla/self-hosted-website/_posts/automating-my-weekly-digest.md

           commit_options: '--no-verify --signoff'
           file_pattern: '_posts/*.md'
 ```
-*(Note: I haven't implemented the GitHub action part yet, but this is what it will look like)*

 ### A Note on `ts-node` and Next.js
 A final hurdle was getting `ts-node` to work correctly with the Next.js project's TypeScript configuration.
 The `"moduleResolution": "bundler"` setting in `tsconfig.json` is great for Next.js builds but can cause issues for standalone scripts.
 The fix was to provide a `ts-node`-specific override in `tsconfig.json` to use the `CommonJS` module system for script execution.
+I'm not sure if this is the best way to do this, but it works.

 ```json
 {